 - Do not cover your desk or floor lamps with any cloth-like materials.

 - Check electrical cords and appliances to insure they are in proper working order.
 Do not run extension cords under rugs, mattresses, etc.

 - Each hall provides kitchenettes for extensive cooking.
-Possessing or using hazardous electrical appliances such as those with exposed heating elements are not permitted in residence hall rooms.
+Possessing or using hazardous electrical appliances such as those with exposed heating elements (toaster, coffee pot with a hot plate to keep coffee warm, candle warmers with a hot plate, etc.) are not permitted in residence hall rooms.